5G-I3/IEEE-Access-6LoWPAN-2021/README.md

 Usage
 -----
-You can look into all the code and its documentation to figure everything out, but the quickest way to start the experiments (given the [provided network for Section IV. in results/](./results/m3-57x9938589e.edgelist.gz) is bookable in the IoT-LAB and all requirements on the OS side are fulfilled, see [scripts README's](./scripts/experiment_ctrl/README.md)) is to just run:
+For detailed usage, have a look into all the code and its documentation.
+The quickest way to start the experiments, given the [provided network for Section IV. in results/](./results/m3-57x9938589e.edgelist.gz) is bookable in the IoT-LAB and all requirements on the OS-side are fulfilled, see [scripts README's](./scripts/experiment_ctrl/README.md), is to just run:

 ```sh
 rm -rf env